How to Track Focus on Windows

 Use Hydrogen after the baseline

-Once the baseline is ready, ask which windows repeat and what changed between them.
+Once the baseline is ready, ask which focus windows repeat and what changed.

 Focus is a pattern, not a single score

 A single number can be misleading.
-Repeated windows, consistent sessions, and comparison context tell a better story.
+Repeated windows, consistent sessions, and interruption context tell a better Windows work story.

 Quick answers